 NAR supports continued efforts to combat money laundering and the financing of terrorism through the regulation of entities using a risk-based analysis.
 Any risk-based assessment would likely find very little risk of money laundering involving real estate agents or brokers.
 Regulations that would require real estate agents and brokers to adopt anti-money laundering programs would prove burdensome and unnecessary given the existing AML/TF regulations that already apply to United States financial institutions.

 In 2003, FinCEN issued an advance notice of proposed rulemaking regarding anti-money laundering program requirements for “person involved in real estate closing and settlements” including real estate agents.
 NAR submitted comments stating “without evidence suggesting that regulation would substantially benefit the fight against money laundering, the burden on brokers of having to adopt and implement anti-money laundering programs clearly outweighs any perceived benefit.”
 In proposed rules published in 2010, FinCEN deferred proposing rules for real estate agents and others until it could conduct further research and analysis on business operation and money laundering vulnerabilities.
 FinCEN released its Final Rule in 2012, which continues to defer on covering real estate brokers and agents pending further study and analysis.
+There has been increased attention lately on imposing obligations on real estate brokers and agents, and FinCEN may likely release recommendations later this year on their research as international pressures to regulate this industry grow.

 NAR continues to monitor closely and has worked with FinCEN to develop an educational publication informing real estate agents and brokers of their responsibilities under current law.
 To date, educational items have included a fact sheet, suggested voluntary guidelines, and a FinCEN/NAR podcast.
 The Association of Real Estate Licensing Law Officials (ARELLO) has published the NAR Fact Sheet, which is now being distributed by many state real estate offices.